Avalanche-io/C4docs/docs/examples/C4example.c4.md

         print bpi($length)
       length: 200

 In this example `pi` is a process that is run in perl when the value of pi is needed.
 Referring to this `pi` in a definition will return pi to 200 digits.
-However, you could also modify the definition to include additional dependencies or values.
+However, later you could modify the definition to include additional dependencies or redefine existing ones.
 For example :

     pi
       length: 42

-Here `pi` will return pi to 42 digits since the length symbol has been redefined to be 42 (but none of the rest of the pi definition has been redefined).
+Here `pi` will return pi to 42 digits since the `length` symbol the pi process uses has been redefined to be 42 (but none of the rest of the pi definition has been redefined).
+This is similar to named arguments in function calls in other languages.

-Here we define a user entity.

-    joshua
-      Entity user
-        full name: Joshua Kolden
-        email: joshua@studiopyxis.com
-        rights
-          admin
-            Batman Begins
-            Studio Pyxis

-Symbols can be any valid utf8 string not including control characters, quotes, brackets and (':','=').
-In some cases they may have to be quoted to avoid ambiguity.
+When invoking a symbol you are effectively including the definition of that symbol as if it had been written out, and potentially overriding any of the previously defined dependencies and/or adding new ones.
+In the `pi` example `pi` is said to be `dependent` on `length`, so `pi` will not run until `length` is resolved.

+# Symbols, Domains, and the Dependancy Graph

+Symbol dependencies connect to create a graph of dependencies.
+Each Symbol represents a node in that graph.
+Each node may be processed in a different domain, or context within a domain.

+So for example a process might run on a server, return results that are digitally signed locally with your private key, and 'delivered' to another user via a process running on their laptop that copies the data from the cloud location.
+These separate steps can be intuitively written in a single C4 file, but are executed in three different domains to satisfy the dependencies efficiently.

 In the following we create a project entity "Batman Begins" and associate various resources.
 In this way we can associate processes with assets in the future and they automatically know what resources to use.